 - Ear pain (in or behind the ear)

 Facial nerve paralysis symptoms that persist for many weeks or months may require surgical intervention.
-During a consultation with Dr. Azizzadeh, a patient can determine if surgery or other treatment options can be used to address these issues.
+By meeting with Dr. Azizzadeh, a patient can explore treatment options to correct their facial paralysis symptoms.
+During a consultation with Dr. Azizzadeh, a patient can determine if surgery or other treatment options can be used to address facial nerve paralysis symptoms.

-Facial nerve decompression is a procedure that may help those living with permanent facial paralysis regain facial function and a more symmetrical appearance.
+Neurolysis can help those living with facial paralysis regain facial function and improve facial symmetry.
 It is performed when the facial nerve is being compressed in the bony canal of the temporal bone.

 In some cases, the facial nerve is so inflamed that it becomes pressed, or cramped, within the confined space of the bony canal.
-When facial nerve decompression is performed by an experienced facial paralysis surgeon, releasing the pressure on the nerve can lead to a gradual improvement in facial paralysis symptoms.
+When facial nerve compression surgery is performed by an experienced facial paralysis surgeon like Dr. Azizzadeh, releasing the pressure on the nerve can alleviate facial paralysis symptoms.

 Causes of Facial Nerve Compression